 Before you consider buying a cockatiel as a pet, you need to consider the following:

-Do you like animals?
-Do you have time to care for one properly?
-Can you have pets where you live?
+- Do you have the time to care for one properly?

 If you have answered yes to the above questions, then you are probably a good candidate for cockatiel ownership.

-You must be the sort of person who doesn’t mind a bit of mess, as cockatiels can be messy by discarding their seed hulls, feathers around their cage.
+You must be the sort of person who doesn’t mind a bit of mess, as cockatiels can be messy by discarding their seed hulls and feathers around their cage.

-If you want a cockatiel as a pet, try to buy one that is young and hand fed.
+If you want a cockatiel as a pet, try to buy one that is young and hand reared.
 Cockatiels are usually weaned by the time they are eights weeks old, and should be fine to purchase any time from then.
 They will be easier to train if they are used to human contact and still young.

 A half hour a day isn’t really a lot.
 You could cuddle him while you watch your sitcom, or eat breakfast or dinner together.
 Let him watch you get ready for work in the mornings.
 Time can also be spent on training and taming your cockatiel on a daily basis.